covjson/specification/spec.md

 #### 4.1.8.
 PolygonSeries

-- A PolygonSeries domain must have the axes `"composite"` and `"t"` where the coordinates of `"composite"` must be Polygons.
+- A PolygonSeries domain must have the axes `"composite"` and `"t"` where `"composite"` must have a single Polygon coordinate.
 - A PolygonSeries domain may have the axis `"z"` which must have a single coordinate only.
 - The axis `"composite"` must have the geometry type "Polygon" and the components "x","y".